Duke Johnson: College career

 Johnson attended and played college football at the University of Miami from 2012 to 2014.
 As a freshman, he had 139 carries for 947 yards and 10 touchdowns to go along with 27 receptions for 221 yards and a touchdown.
 Johnson also threw an additional touchdown in a narrow 41–40 loss to Virginia.
 He played a major role on special teams, where he returned 28 kicks for two touchdowns.
 In 2012, Johnson won both the Atlantic Coast Conference Rookie of the Year and Offensive Rookie of the Year awards.
 He became the first Miami Hurricane to win both awards.
 In 2013, Johnson joined the Miami indoor track team, posting a personal-best time of 6.92 seconds in the 60 meters at New Mexico Classic.

-Johnson's sophomore campaign with the Hurricane's football team came to an abrupt end on November 2, 2013, when he broke his ankle against arch-rival Florida State.
+Johnson's sophomore campaign with the Hurricanes football team came to an abrupt end on November 2, 2013, when he broke his ankle against arch-rival Florida State.
 Miami lost that game 41–14.
-Through eight games, Johnson had 145 carries for 920 yards and six touchdowns to get along with four receptions for 77 yards.
+Through eight games, Johnson had 145 carries for 920 yards and six touchdowns to go along with four receptions for 77 yards.

 Johnson returned from injury in 2014 to play in all 13 games.
-During his junior year, Johnson passed Ottis Anderson to become the Hurricanes' all-time rushing yards leader.
+As a junior, he passed Ottis Anderson to become the Hurricanes' all-time rushing yards leader.
 Johnson finished the season with 242 carries for 1,652 yards and 10 touchdowns to go along with 38 receptions for 421 yards and three touchdowns.

-After his junior season, Johnson decided to forgo his senior season and declared for the 2015 NFL draft.
-He finished his college career with 3,519 rushing yards on 526 carries with 26 touchdowns, and had 69 receptions for 719 yards and four touchdowns.
+On December 28, 2014, Johnson announced his decision to forgo his senior season and enter the 2015 NFL draft.
+He finished his college career with 526 carries for 3,519 yards and 26 touchdowns to go along with 69 receptions for 719 yards and four touchdowns.